Typora supports exporting the current document into PDF, HTML, HTML (without styles) and the Image format.

 → Export with Previous

-If you want to export and overwrite previous exported file using previous command and newer file content, you can click File
+If you want to export and overwrite a previously exported file using the most recent export command and newer file content, you can click File

 → Export